bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 - Python
 - Pytorch
 - PIL
-- you can create a new environment by using  'pip install -r requirements.txt'
+- you can create a new environment by using  `pip install -r requirements.txt`

 ## Getting Started